 Chair test performance

 The test started from the seated position, and participants were instructed to stand up and sit down as fast as possible for five consecutive times.
 Arms were crossed at the chest to avoid use of arm force while rising and sitting.
-The test administrator timed the individuals, and test time was recorded in whole seconds.
+The test administrator timed the individuals, and test time was recorded in whole seconds with a stopwatch.
 The test was performed once.

 Handgrip strength